HiroNewf/OSINT-Challenges/README.md

 # OSINT-Challenges
-These are probably fairly easy challenges, but in the future I plan to make some more difficult ones.

 ### Challenge #1 - Pure Bred Pup
 This pure bred dog has a fairly rare trait of double back dewclaws.
 What breed is this dog?